jrodewig/wanderahead.github.io/_posts/2025-04-12-things-to-do-in-virginias-fairfax-county.md

 category: Virginia
 layout: post
 author: Cheryl Rodewig
-excerpt: Fairfax County, nestled in Virginia's lush countryside along the Potomac, offers historic landmarks, unique attractions like 19th-century mills and zoofaris, and vibrant arts and music scenes near the nation's capital.
+excerpt: Fairfax County, nestled in Virginia's lush countryside along the Potomac, offers historic landmarks, unique attractions, and vibrant art.
 ---

 When it comes to location, Fairfax County has it made.
 It sits in lush Virginia